Fascinating Irish Kings and Queens Who Changed History

 The 1975 Puck Fair – You can spot King Puck at 0:07 seconds!

-Naturally, we saved the most bizarre for last.
-King Puck is not only a currently reigning king, but he’s also a goat, too!
-His annual festival, Puck Fair, is likely to be the least formal crowning of royalty to be seen anywhere on earth.
-Kerry’s Killorglin is Puck’s place of regal residence and should you run into this festival on your Ring of Kerry drive, why not check it out.
-Be sure to bring a few carrots – Puck is a fan!
+His annual festival, Puck Fair, is likely to be the least formal crowning of royalty to be seen anywhere on Earth.
+Kerry’s Killorglin is Puck’s place of regal residence, and should you run into this festival on your Ring of Kerry drive, you should most definitely check it out!

-The festival, which runs at the end of the summer and is usually expected to attract over 80,000 visitors, was said to be linked to the Celtic festival of Lughnasa, which symbolizes the beginning of harvest.
 According to myth, a flock of goats saw an army of Cromwellian pillagers and headed for the mountains during the 17th century.
 One goat broke away from the flock and headed into the town, which alerted inhabitants that danger was close by, and so, the festival was born in his honour.

-The Puck Fair features on our list of the 15 best Irish festivals.
-The ethics of the fair is something that has come into dispute in recent years due to the fact that a goat is held in a small cage for three days before being led back into the mountains.
-The Puck Fair is also the oldest festival in Ireland.
+The Puck Fair, one of the oldest festivals in Ireland, features on our list of the 15 best Irish festivals to experience.
+The ethics of the fair have come into dispute in recent years due to the fact that a goat is held in a small cage for three days before being led back into the mountains.

+We hope that you have enjoyed this article!
 Do you have a favourite story regarding an Irish king or queen?
 Tell us about your favourite Irish kings and queens in the comments below!
+While you are here, why not check out some more articles, including:

-Legend of the Selkies | Blarney Castle: Where myth and history combine | Pookas: Ireland’s mischievous creatures | Scáthach: Secrets of the Female Celtic Warrior
+Legend of the Selkies | Blarney Castle: Where Myth and History Combine | Pookas: Ireland’s Mischievous Creatures | Scáthach: Secrets of the Female Celtic Warrior